Top 10 Best Invoicing Software for Freelancers

 Your invoices can be custom-made to suit your company, and it’s easy to set up recurring options.

-If your customers are late with a payment, they’ll receive tailored emails for a gentle but firm reminder.
+Customers who are late with payment will receive tailored emails for a gentle but firm reminder.
 These emails are automated, so you don’t have to bother with them.

 Xero allows you to accept payments through PayPal, debit or credit card, making it very convenient.